 Mouthguards work not only to protect your teeth and gums.
 They help reduce your chances of concussion.
 If you get a blow to the head, you might also get temporomandibular joint disorder, which will make it difficult for you to chew.
 TMD can be very painful - you might not be able to open or close your mouth.
 Repeated hits to the jaw can also lead to arthritis, which can be just as painful as TMD.

 Mouthguards are meant to protect your teeth and gums from injury.
 A blow to the jaw can knock your teeth loose or knock it entirely out.
 A blow in the face might make your teeth shift around.
 Your entire bite may have changed.
 If you leave your injury untreated, your teeth may break or crack.
 You might also crack your fillings, inlay and onlay, veneers, dentures, and bridges.

 If we find a cracked tooth during one of your dental exams, we will check for signs of bruxism and other oral conditions like oral cancer, gum disease, and bone loss.

 Do You Need A Mouthguard?

 We can make you a mouthguard quickly and easily.
 First, we make a mold of your teeth from an impression so we can make a mouthguard.
 When it’s ready, you can come back in for a fitting.
 We will want to check your mouthguard from time to time to make sure it is working properly.
+We offer oral appliances that look similar to night guards for patients with sleep apnea.
 Do you need a mouthguard?
 Why not give Queen Anne Family Dental a call at (206) 424-4450.